This tall, dark, creamy cup of joe is iced and sweet!

 How To Make Cold Brew Coffee Recipe

-To make the cream mixture, heat the sweetened condensed milk and the heavy cream in a saucepan over medium heat.
+- Making homemade Irish cream is really easy.
+To make the cream mixture, heat the sweetened condensed milk and the heavy cream in a saucepan over medium heat until fully combined.
 Add a pinch of salt.

 How Long Will Cold Brew Coffee Recipe Last?